 Check this video slideshow for are a few clips from recent workshop and printmaking work.

 The print studio facilities are fully equipped for solar-plate etching and photogravure print-making.
-Equipment and facilities include an inkjet print station (MacBookPro, Eizo monitor, Epson A2 printer), vacuum frame, specialist light meters for both indoor UV unit and outdoor sunlight exposures, inking/wiping areas and a traditional etching press (A2-sized bed).
+Equipment and facilities include an inkjet print station (MacBookPro, Eizo monitor, Epson A2 printer), specialist UV light meters for both an indoor lightbox unit and outdoor sunlight exposures, inking/wiping areas and a traditional etching press (A2-sized bed).

 The workshops are held at Casa da Cabaza, a renovated old stone farmhouse located on the shores of a countryside lake in beautiful, rural Galicia, Casa da Cabaza houses the printing studio facilities, and provides the accommodation and all meals for the duration of the courses.

 See this short video about the place shot during a recent combined photography/printmaking workshop